“Every violation of truth is not only a sort of suicide in the liar, but is a stab at the health of human society.”—Ralph Waldo Emerson

 “Hope is the worst of evils, for it prolongs the suffering of man.”--- Frederich Nietzsche

-MSM hyperactivity elevates immune activity, but immune activity neither causes nor cures cancer.
+The chronic MSM hyperactivity that accompanies the malignant state elevates immune activity, but immune activity neither causes nor cures cancer.

-Malignancy often disappears spontaneously with stress relief.
-Cancer can be cured safely, comfortably and efficiently within 24 hours by inhibiting nociception, fear and apprehension with general anesthesia and opioids, and simultaneously inhibiting thrombin activity with EDTA, trisodium citrate or magnesium sulphate to induce apoptosis and disrupt the malignant process.
+Cancer can be cured safely, comfortably and efficiently by abolishing consciousness, fear, and apprehension with general anesthesia; controlling nociception with opioids; and inhibiting thrombin with EDTA, trisodium citrate or magnesium Sulphate to induce apoptosis and disrupt the vicious cycle of malignant MSM hyperactivity.